mtyide/BETSoftware.Ecommerce/README.md

 # Swagger UI/API
 Test Api endpoints => BETSoftware.Ecommerce.Api
 # Not included
 BackOffice to manage Products IS NOT part of this assessment.
-Refer to Swagger API to test endpoints (Products).
+Refer to Swagger API to test endpoints (Products)
 Products are NOT deleted but rather marked/flagged as INACTIVE, same applies to ORDERS
 Logging
 # Login Controller
 Notes: